galaxyproject/cloudlaunch/README.md

 - Collect all static files into a single directory by running:

-        $ cd /cl/cloudlaunch
+        $ cd /cl/cloudlaunch/cloudlaunch
         $ python biocloudcentral/manage.py collectstatic  # (type ``yes`` when prompted
         about rewriting existing files)

-- Create an empty log file that can be edited by the ``ubuntu`` user
+- Create an empty log file that can be edited by the ``launch`` user

         $ sudo touch /var/log/cl_server.log
-        $ sudo chown ubuntu:ubuntu /var/log/cl_server.log
+        $ sudo chown launch:launch /var/log/cl_server.log

 - Make sure settings in ``cl_run_server.sh`` are correct for what you chose above and then make the file executable